European Network of Cultural Centres (ENCC)

 Ilustration of two planets

-Here is the outcome of the ENCC structured dialogue with the EU Commission about Gender Equality in the cultural sector.
+Here is the outcome of our structured dialogue with the European Commission on gender equality in the cultural sector.

 In 2019, the ENCC applied and was selected to participate in a structured dialogue with the EU Commission about Gender Equality in the cultural sector.
 The process was facilitated by Voices of Culture.
 Along with 34 other organisations from the cultural sector, we attended a 2-day brainstorming meeting in September 2019, from which this report was developed.
 The group presented it in November to representatives from the European Commission, as well as experts from member states who had just been designated to form an OMC (Open Method of Coordination) group on the same topic.